Sagano Scenic Railway: Success

 JR West utilised the original line for tourism under a subsidiary founded in 1990.
 JR West used old rolling stock for this purpose; four semi-open coaches hauled by a diesel locomotive.

 By 1991, the line was more popular than expected (there had been speculation that the venture would be unsuccessful).
 As a result, a fifth carriage, nicknamed "The Rich" (ザ・リッチ), was introduced.
 The car is contrary to its name, converted from an old gondola of JR West to fully open carriage, even the floor and the sides are of fine grills and offers a rough ride.

 Combined with rafting on the Hozu River, it is a major tourist attraction in Arashiyama and Sagano.

 Operation

 All trains are operated between Torokko Saga and Torokko Kameoka stations.
-All seats are reserved, and tickets (JPY 620 for adult and JPY 310 for child, as of 2019) are on sale one month prior to the operation with some exceptions.
+All seats are reserved, and tickets (JPY 880 for adult and JPY 310 for child, as of 2023) are on sale one month prior to the operation with some exceptions.
 Some are sold on the day, but travel in "The Rich" is not available on rainy days.
 Down (for Kameoka) trains cater for a return journey via the Hozu River boat ride to Arashiyama, thus up trains are generally less patronised.

 Stations

-Except Torokko Kameoka is in Kameoka, all stations are in Kyoto.
+All stations are in Kyoto City, except for Torokko Kameoka station, which is in Kameoka City.